-All legal entities and associations, such as private limited companies, associations, foundations, general partnerships and partnerships (but not sole proprietorships, i.e. eenmanszaken), receive a KVK number and an RSIN, an identification number for legal entities and associations (RSIN: Rechtspersonen en Samenwerkingsverbanden Informatienummer) upon registration with KVK.
+All legal entities and partnerships, such as private limited companies, associations, foundations, general partnerships and professional partnerships (but not sole proprietorships, i.e. eenmanszaken), receive a KVK number and an RSIN, a Legal Entities and Partnerships Identification Number (RSIN: Rechtspersonen en Samenwerkingsverbanden Informatienummer) upon registration with KVK.
 This RSIN is used to exchange data with other government organisations, such as the Tax and Customs Administration.

 Finding a company's RSIN number